omrastogi/character-extraction-pipeline/README.md

 It includes two processing pipelines:
 - **Pipeline 1 (VLM only)**: Directly classifies characters.
 - **Pipeline 2 (Tagger + VLM)**: First extracts tags using DeepDanbooru, then uses VLM for recognition.
+- **Pipeline 3 (Hierarchical Tag Classifier)**: First extracts tags using DeepDanbooru, then uses VLM for recognition.

 ## Installation